datajerk/ctf-write-ups/dicectf2022/babyrop/README.md

 `malloc` is called again to allocate space for the string.

-In many/most of these type of CTF challenges you usually end up creating 10 or so allocations, freeing them, then creating a larger one that can write to previously allocated memory with pointers we want to control that have existing pointers pointing to them.
+In many of these type of CTF challenges you usually end up creating 10 or so allocations, freeing them, then creating a larger one that can write to previously allocated memory with pointers we want to control that have existing pointers pointing to them.
 Which is precisely the case here:

 ```python
 for i in range(10): create(i, 0x80, b'')